thomas-lamiaux/coq/doc/sphinx/proofs/writing-proofs/equality.rst

 especially useful for intensive computation of algebraic values, such as numbers, and for reflection-based tactics.

-:tacn:`native_compute` is based on on converting the Rocq code to OCaml.
+:tacn:`native_compute` is based on converting the Rocq code to OCaml.

 Note that both these tactics ignore :cmd:`Opaque` markings (see issue `#4776 <https://github.com/rocq-prover/rocq/issues/4776>`_), nor do they